digital-services-act/transparency-database/resources/markdown/api-documentation.md

 statements of reasons using an API endpoint.
 This greatly increases efficiency and allows for automation.

-The also API allows for searching and statistics gathering.
+This also API allows for searching and statistics gathering.
 By making requests with search parameters and filters data can be gathered for reporting purposes.

 ## Your API Token